 Coming from the S20 series is a much smaller jump, so unless you really want Samsung’s latest, there’s not a whole lot you’re missing out on.
 It is amazing, however, what a difference two years can make in smartphone technology.

-It’s a bummer that the S21 and S21 Plus don’t include a charger, but the truly egregious thing is the removal of the microSD card slot.
-Why Samsung did this remains a mystery, but that’s not going to be to the liking of some of you out there.
+It’s a bummer that the S21 and S21 Plus don’t include a charger, but the truly grating omission is the removal of the microSD card slot.
+Why Samsung did this remains a mystery, but it's not going to be a move that makes users happy.
 If you must have expandable storage, it’s probably best to stick with your S10 or S10 Plus, or grab one of the S20 phones now that their prices have gone down.

 Even so, it’s no surprise that the Galaxy S21 and S21 Plus are superior to their S10 cousins.
 If you’re ready to upgrade, these might be the Samsung models that finally push you to trade in your phone.